techmania-team/techmania-converter/README.md

-# techmania-converter
+# TECHMANIA Converter
-Convert other rhythm game pattern formats to TECHMANIA's .tech.
+Work-in-progress tool to convert .bms and .pt to .tech (TECHMANIA's format).